 We age in two ways — extrinsically and intrinsically.
-Extrinsic aging is caused by external factors like sun exposure, while intrinsic aging happens naturally as time passes.
-It is intrinsic aging that we inherit from our parents.
+Extrinsic ageing is caused by external factors like sun exposure, while intrinsic ageing happens naturally as time passes.
+It is intrinsic ageing that we inherit from our parents.

 Through our genes, we inherit certain skin tendencies, like skin that wrinkles or sags early or late in life, acne and hyperpigmentation.
 But genes only make up half of the skin story.
 The choices we make and our lifestyle also has a huge impact on how our skin ages.